lyfeblocnetwork/lyfebloc-core/README.md

 ## Lyfebloc Network

-Lyfebloc Network is a modular and extensible framework for building Ethereum-compatible blockchain networks.
+Lyfebloc Network is a versatile modular blockchain network that allows anyone to easily and securely set up their own Ethereum-compatible sovereign chain.

 To find out more about Lyfebloc Network, visit the [official website](https://lyfeblocnetwork.com/).